Latest DWI/DUI Updates

 August 23, 2016 – N.J.
 Football Coach Arrested For DUI Crash Involving Parked Cars

 A recently hired Harrison High School football coach who was scheduled to start on August 15th has been arrested for an alleged DUI crash.
 It has been stated that the coach drove a town van into a number of parked cars while he was under the influence of alcohol.
 Reports state that the coach was unsteady on his feet and was slurring his words when the police arrived on the scene of the accident.
 His blood alcohol level registered at 0.11 which is higher than the legal limit of 0.08.
 He has been suspended without pay before he even started his new job.

 July 26, 2016 – Fork River Man Charged With Drunk Driving

 Lacey police recently charged a man from Forked River with driving under the influence.
 An investigation on the scene led to the man being arrested and taken to police headquarters.
 He received traffic summonses for DUI, as well as failure to maintain lane.
 His vehicle was also impounded.

-As the summer season starts state police are increasing their DWI checkpoints in an aggressive attempt to crackdown on drunken driving.
-New Jersey state data records that alcohol has been a contributing factor in almost a third of all the fatal crashes recorded over the last decade.
+As the summer season starts, state police are increasing their DWI checkpoints in an aggressive attempt to crackdown on drunk driving.
+New Jersey state data suggests that alcohol has been a contributing factor in almost a third of all the fatal crashes recorded over the last decade.